US Ambassador Kenney Inaugurates WMSU’s JEEP

 WMSU received 40 computer units and licensed software from USAID for use in the Interactive Learning Solution (ILS) instructions.
 The two-year JEEP course consists of 400 training hours for third and fourth year college students who chose to take it along with their other regular course loads.

 WMSU’s Language Development Resource Center Director Prof. Julie Cabato and Office of the President Chief of Staff Dr. Ma.
 Socorro Yvonne Ramos are the project coordinators.

 In his message during the same program, Leyretana revealed that business process outsourcing (BPO) companies are slated to operate call centers in Zamboanga City sometime soon.
 The JEEP project will prepare the human resource requirements for the BPOs, he said.

 Mayor Lobregat emphasized that English communication ability is key to the city’s economic competitiveness.
 Local residents who also speak Chavacano enjoy an edge because there are BPOs who also hire operators who can speak in Spanish, to which Chavacano is closely similar, he said,

 Others who attended the affair were USAID Mission Director Jon Lindborg, Commission on Higher Education Regional Director Dr. Emmylou Yanga, and Philippine Call Center Alliance President Joji Ilagan-Bian.
 (Rey-Luis Banagudos/PAO-WMSU)

-Late Enrolment with Fine
+Late Enrollment with fine

-Last day of changing subjects & withdrawal of registration
+Last day of changing subject

 Significant episodes in